Sensors Guide · Air Combat

 How Phased Array Radar Works

 Phased array technology is the foundation of modern military radar.
-Understand how electronically steered beams give fighters a decisive edge.
+How electronically steered beams give fighters a decisive edge.

 IRST — The Stealth Buster

-Infrared Search and Track (IRST) systems can detect stealth aircraft that evade radar.
-Learn how this passive sensor technology works and why it’s becoming essential.
+Infrared Search and Track systems can detect stealth aircraft that evade radar.
+How this passive sensor works and why it’s becoming essential.